State-to-State Food Certification and Organic Farm Consumer Programs

 California Organic Certification System

 CCOF advances organic agriculture for a healthy world.
-Simply, advocating on behalf of the members for organic policies, support the growth of organic through education and grants, and provide organic certification that is personal and accessible.
+Simply, CCOF advocates on behalf of the members for organic policies, supports the growth of organic through education and grants, and provides organic certification that is personal and accessible.
 CCOF is a non-profit organization that governs the people who grow and make our food.
 Founded in California more than 40 years ago.
-Today, their roots span the breadth of North America, and their presence has international recognition.
+Today, their roots span North America, and their presence is internationally recognized.

 This program receives support from an organic family of farmers, ranchers, processors, retailers, consumers, and policymakers.
 Together, they work to realize a future where organic is the norm.
 CCOF members can connect with other organic community members through their regional or Processor/Handler chapters.

 Apply for organic certification for your farm, products, or ranch.
 Learn about the CCOF Foundation and support their work growing the organic movement, or share the word about our programs with your community.
 Activists should look into our advocacy efforts for opportunities to voice their opinions and become change-makers.
-2% for OrganicSimply by choosing CCOF for their organic certification, each CCOF-certified operation gives 2 percent of their certification fees back to the CCOF Foundation.
+2% for Organic: By choosing CCOF for their organic certification, each CCOF-certified operation gives 2% of their certification fees back to the CCOF Foundation.

 That 2 percent enables the CCOF Foundation to give grants.
 The funding goes to: